ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

       * For **Skylake**, **Cascade Lake**, or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
       * For **SAP-certified** - **NetWeaver** server, choose one of the preset configurations.
    3. Specify the number of bare metal servers.
 6. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
+  * If you want more storage, select the **High performance with Intel Optane** checkbox.
-Specify the disk types for the capacity and cache disks, and the number of disks.
-If you want more storage, select the **High performance with Intel Optane** checkbox.
+  * Specify the disk types for the capacity and cache disks, and the number of disks.
+  * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
+If you do not want to enable vSAN deduplication and compression, clear the checkbox.
 7. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label (vSphere 6.7u3 instances only), and domain name.
    2. Select the network setting of either **Public and private network** or **Private network only**.
-   3. Select the uplink speed setting.
+   3. Select the uplink speed.
+The 25 Gb option is available for Cascade Lake servers and for specific data centers only.
    4. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order new VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and optionally the subnets.